-Studying for a Masters in Business Administration (MBA) is a considerable undertaking, that requires discipline, time, and money but if you are determined and dedicated, an MBA can be life-changing.
+Studying for a Masters in Business Administration (MBA) is a considerable undertaking, that requires discipline, time, and money.
+However, if you are determined and dedicated, an MBA can be life-changing.

 An MBA is an internationally recognised passport to a successful management career.
-Designed to broaden your horizons and build on your strengths, it takes into account all the major aspects of business and gaining an AMBA-accredited MBA can bring with it a wealth of benefits.
+Designed to broaden your horizons and build on your strengths, it takes into account all the major aspects of business and can bring with it a wealth of benefits.

 Studying for an MBA can help you advance up the career ladder, create new networks of people and open doors you may never have considered before.